microsoft/ignite-learning-paths-training-afun/afun95/demos/readme.md

 On the Azure Logic App blade, click the **Logic app designer** from the left panel.
 Alternatively, you can also click **Edit** in the top menu.

 We are now in the Designer view.
 There is currently two boxes: an HTTP Trigger, and a OneDrive action.
-Before we can try it we need to give access to the Azure Logic App to your OneDrive.

-> Note that there is a little icon ⚠️ to show that this action required our attention

-Click on the second Box, named Connections.
-There is a message saying: "Invalid connection".
-It's normal it wasn't configured.
-Let's fix that.
-Click on the **Add new** button.
-This will popup a login window, where you will need to enter your OneDrive credentials.

-By default, the Azure Logic App while creates the file into the folder */IgniteDemo*.
-If you don't have it, create it from your OneDrive or select another folder.

-> You should create a */IgniteDemo* folder closer as possible to the Root.
-Also if you prefer you can use DropBox or another folder online sevice.
+> Explains how the connection are saved in Azure.
+SO it secure and you don't need to enter any credential while using the Azure Logic App.

 ### Add an Action

-Explain that if we would execute the Logic now the caller wouldn't have any indication of success failure.
+> Explain that if we would execute the Logic now the caller wouldn't have any indication of success failure.
 This is why you will add an HTTP Response.

 Click the **+ New step** bellow the last step *Create File*.
 In the search bar type `Response` then select the **Response Request**.
 Enter `200` as Status Code.

 For the body we will use the **dynamic content**, it's one of the great features about Azure Logic App.
 Each property of the previous step will be present in a dynamic menu, you just need to click on it to use them.
 Type `The file `.
 Then from the dynamic content click on **Display Name** in the OneDrive content (It's the one with the OneDrive logo on the side).
 Then type ` was created`.